queer-community-allies/queer-community-allies/projects/index.md

 ## Community Swag

-Queer Community Allies tees are available for $10 each at our community events.
-We hope to expand our swag collection to include window stickers, water bottles, and more in the near future.
+We hope to expand our Queer Community Allies swag collection soon to include window stickers, water bottles, and more.
+If you know of a business that wants to partner with us, let us know via our Contact page!